MatzoMT/cs1302-arcade/README.md

 If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code>
 command while inside of your project directory.

+* **2018-11-07:** Extended the team application deadline and added an additional extra credit opportunity for those who submitted their applications before the original deadline.

 ## Project Description